-IN RESIDENCE AT: Avian Biology & Poultry Research (BOA) / Centre INRA Val de Loire, University of Tours - FR
+IN RESIDENCE AT: Avian Biology & Poultry Research (BOA) / Centre INRAE Val de Loire, University of Tours - FR

 Dr Sophie Réhault-Godbert,

-Avian Biology & Poultry Research (BOA) / Centre INRA Val de Loire, University of Tours - FR
+Avian Biology & Poultry Research (BOA) / Centre INRAE Val de Loire, University of Tours - FR

-- Dr Liliana D’Alba, Universiteit Gent - BE
+- Dr Liliana D’Alba, University of Gent - BE

-- Prof. Bernd Kaspers, Ludwig-Maximilians-Universität München - DE
+- Prof. Bernd Kaspers, Ludwig Maximilian University of Munich - DE

-- Dr Benjamin Marie, CNRS, Muséum National d'Histoire Naturelle, Paris - FR
+- Dr Benjamin Marie, MCAM / CNRS, National Museum of Natural History of Paris - FR

 - Prof. Marc McKee, McGill University - CA

-Dr Jeroen van de Water, Centre Scientifique de Monaco - MC
+- Dr Jeroen Van de Water, Monaco Scientifique Centre - MC